 All unsecured accounts should be included in the program in order for you to receive the full benefits of the program.
-You can add an account by sending a copy of your most recent creditor statement by call our office at 800-350-2227.
+You can add an account by sending a copy of your most recent creditor statement or by calling our office at 800-350-2227.

 FSA/CCCS receives financial support through voluntary Fair Share and Grant contributions from creditors who participate in our Debt Management Program.
 However, we work with all creditors who are willing to accept our payments and offer benefits to our clients, regardless of whether or not the creditor provides financial support to FSA/CCCS.

 Some creditors may contact the credit bureaus and put a notation on your report indicating that you’re going through credit counseling.
 This is a neutral notation that does not affect your credit score.
-However, individual creditors view this notation differently and it may affect your access to additional credit, so taking part in a DMP may have a negative impact on your credit.
+However, individual creditors view this notation differently and it may affect your access to additional credit, so taking part in a Debt Management Plan (DMP) may have a negative impact on your credit.

-Yes, you will continue to receive monthly statements from your creditors.
-You should check your statements to make sure they reflect payments made through the Debt Management Program and that there are no late fees or overlimit fees being charge if the creditor had agreed to those terms.
+Yes.
+You will continue to receive monthly statements from your creditors.
+You should check your statements to make sure they reflect payments made through the Debt Management Plan and that there are no late fees or overlimit fees being charged if the creditor had agreed to those terms.
 If you notice a problem, notify FSA/CCCS immediately.
 FSA/CCCS is not responsible for issues or errors that are not reported in a timely manner.
 If you are not receiving statements or your creditor refuses to send them, it is your responsibility to contact your creditor to check the status of your account.